Guy smiling and playing piano

 Who can be autistic?

-Autism is typically diagnosed in childhood and is estimated thatundiagnosed or misdiagnosed into adolescence or adulthood.
-Autism can be diagnosed by psychologists, qualified mental health providers, pediatricians and neurologists.
+Autism occurs across socioeconomic, racial and ethnic groups.
+Autism is typically diagnosed in childhood and is estimated that undiagnosed or misdiagnosed into adolescence or adulthood.

-The process of adult autism diagnostic assessments varies greatly between providers.
-Some evaluations may require interviews with primary caregivers or close family members while others may include the ADOS, which was once considered the gold standard in assessment.
+Diagnosing autism in adults requires specialized training and understanding that autism presents differently later in life, especially for high-masking adults and/or minorities.
+The diagnostic assessment process varies by provider.
+Some evaluations require interviews with primary caregivers or close family members while others may include the ADOS.
+(The ADOS is often referred to as the gold standard in autism assessment but it isn't great for adults).
 You can read more about our affirming assessment procedure here.
 NeuroSpark believes receiving an accurate diagnosis of autism often helps a person make sense of past and current challenges, identify strengths and differences, and find needed support.

-Support options available for autistics
+Support options available for autistic adults

 While autism presents challenges relative to how a person experiences and interacts with the world, it’s important to recognize that with the appropriate supports in place, one can embrace their neurodivergence and live their life in a way that is fulfilling, safe and meaningful to them.

-At NeuroSpark, we come from a lived experience perspective and a place of zero judgment.
-We would love to support you through autism assessment and/or autism-affirming therapy.
-We pride ourselves on authenticity — we are neurodivergent-led and neurodivergent-owned.
+At NeuroSpark Health, we come from a lived experience perspective and a place of zero judgment.
+We would love to support you through an autism assessmentautism-affirming therapy, or coaching.

 We pride ourselves in creating an environment that is safe and affirming for all people, especially neurodivergent adults from marginalized communities.
-We offer one-on-one coaching and accommodations consulting.
-We also offer therapy in select states and are currently working to expand our practice.

 Contact our team today for more information or to schedule an initial consultation.